Police Accountability - towards international standards (POLARCS)

 10 25 50

 Exploitation Route The findings of this project and the development of frameworks for comparison between schemes, particularly quantitative data on resourcing and performance, has major implications in two fields.
-In terms of bringing forward the academic field on police complaints handling the importance of this project lies in its development of frameworks for comparison and contextualisation of other complaints schemes in relation to the complaints schemes under investigation by this project.
-The second major outcome is how the findings and the comparative contextualisation will allow police reformers and politicians to assess the advantages and disadvantages of different legal-institutional arrangements, as well as having quantitative data for adequate resourcing of a functioning system.
+In terms of advancing the academic field on police complaints handling, the importance of this project lies in its development of analytical frameworks for comparison and contextualisation of other complaints schemes in relation to the complaints schemes under investigation by this project.
+The second major outcome is how the comparative contextualisation will allow police reformers and politicians to assess the advantages and disadvantages of different legal-institutional arrangements, as well as having quantitative data for adequate resourcing of a functioning system.

 First Year Of Impact 2023